Global well - posedness for the defocusing, cubic, nonlinear wave equation in three dimensions for radial initial in $\dot{H}^{s} \times \dot{H}^{s - 1}$, $s > \frac{1}{2}$: Introduction

-is a solution to $(\ref{wave})$ with initial data $(\lambda u(0, \lambda x), \lambda^{2} u_{t}(0, \lambda x)$. $(\ref{scaling})$ preserves the $\dot{H}^{1/2}(\mathbf{R}^{3})$ norm of $u$ and the $\dot{H}^{-1/2}(\mathbf{R}^{3})$ norm of $u_{t}$.
-Study of dispersive partial differential equations with initial data lying in the critical Sobolev space is currently an important topic of research. \cite{ChrColTao2} proved that a number of dispersive equations, including $(\ref{wave})$, are ill - posed for initial data lying in a Sobolev space less regular than the critical Sobolev space.
-On the other hand, global well - posedness and scattering has been proved for a number of initial value problems with data lying in the critical Sobolev space.
-In three dimensions this question has been completely worked out for the defocusing energy - critical wave equation (see \cite{Grillakis1}, \cite{Struwe}), the defocusing energy - critical Schr{\"o}dinger equation (\cite{B4}, \cite{CKSTT4}), and the defocusing, mass - critical Schr{\"o}dinger equation (\cite{KVZ}, \cite{D1}). \textbf{Remark:} The above discussion was not intended to be a complete discussion of defocusing energy - critical and mass - critical problems.
+For the energy - critical, defocusing wave equation in three dimensions (cubic), global existence of smooth, radially symmetric solutions was proved in \cite{Struwe}. \cite{Grillakis1} extended this result to the general case. \cite{SS} extended this result to dimensions $3 \leq d \leq 7$.
+Global well - posedness for initial data lying in the energy space was proved by \cite{SS1} and \cite{Kapitanski}. \textbf{Remark:} This question has also been completely worked out for the defocusing energy - critical (quintic) Schr{\"o}dinger equation (\cite{B4}, \cite{CKSTT4}), and the defocusing, mass - critical Schr{\"o}dinger equation (\cite{D1}, \cite{KVZ}).
+In each case scattering has also been proved. \textbf{Remark:} The above discussion was not intended to be a complete discussion of defocusing energy - critical and mass - critical problems.
 For one thing, discussion of dimensions other than $d = 3$ was omitted entirely.
 Discussion of the focusing problem, see for example \cite{KM3}, was also completely omitted.
-What unites the energy - critical wave equation, energy - critical Schr{\"o}dinger equation, and mass - critical Schr{\"o}dinger equation is the presence of a conserved quantity that controls the critical Sobolev norm.
+What unites the energy - critical wave equation, the energy - critical Schr{\"o}dinger equation, and the mass - critical Schr{\"o}dinger equation is the presence of a conserved quantity that controls the critical Sobolev norm.
 For example, if $u$ solves the wave equation

 then the energy

 is conserved.
 Therefore for $(\ref{wave})$ the energy is given by